There are two types of crafters: those who create with patterns and those who create from emotions.

 After a night of twisting and rolling over, she woke up dreading work but knowing she didn’t have much time.
-The appointment with Djulian and Nirih was on Mumdei, a week of six days away, and she knew that Djulian would be brutally critical of the dress.
+The appointment with Juliet and Nirih was on Mumdei, a week of six days away, and she knew that Juliet would be brutally critical of the dress.

 Lily wasn’t sure if she could do anything to pass the approval of the cow, but she had to try.
-All that matter was that Djulian allowed Nirih to wear the dress, the response to the young girl’s debutante presentation would be the true test.
+All that mattered was that Juliet allowed Nirih to wear the dress, the response to the young girl’s debutante presentation would be the true test.

 She sighed and returned her concentration to the rippling paper.
 As she cut along the parchment, she could picture how the fabric would lay against Nirih’s chest, shoulders, and throat.
 She realized she was cutting wrong and moved up to slice another thin piece before resuming her cutting.